Vincent Versace: Career

-Books and Publishing
+Published works

 He has published three books on photography.
 His first book was Welcome to Oz: A Cinematic Approach to Digital Still Photography with Photoshop and named as one of the top digital books of 2007 by Shutterbug Magazine.
 The second book, Welcome to Oz 2.0, a complete rewrite of his first to include the science of focus and blur, and ExDR.
 His third book, From Oz to Kansas: Almost Every Black & White Technique Known to Mankind, was published in 2012.

-Vincent has written for American Photography Magazine and been featured in the New York Times.
+Versace has written for American Photography Magazine and been featured in The New York Times.
 His photography has been featured in Popular Photography, Shutterbug, Petersen's Photographic, PC Camera, What Digital Camera, Studio Design and Photography, Professional Photographer, Digital Imagining, Digital Camera, and I/O Magazine.